aaroo/cs544g2/specs/document.md

 4.4 Configurability
 MCGP is meant to run on top of existing protocols like TCP.
 Since TCP itself is built to be extensible, we inherit that benefit.
-One could implement a version to be more specific that would be built on top of MCGP.
-It could validate certain types of devices by messages in the device values in the Application Layer.

 5. Security